NeoGranular/lanyon/_posts/2016-04-11-zhan-xian-chapter-47.md

 The victorious person was Yang Chen, and the most victorious sect was naturally Pure Yang Palace without any competitor.
 Two disciples, one who had stepped onto the peak and other one had climbed to the sixty second step of the Heavenly Stairs.
 Whichever one you chose, both of them were talented disciples worth fighting over.
 This class of talent would only come out once in a century, the Pure Yang Palace should be grateful to their ancestors for these two talented disciples.
 Their flourishing luck made people drool with desire.

-The farce led by the Greatest Sky Sect had finally come to an end.
+The farce led by the Greatest Heaven Sect had finally come to an end.
 So far, this year’s Floating Mountain Assembly had been the most perfect one.

 Apart from the Pure Yang Palace, which had returned from a rewarding journey, those who had participated in the assembly were also not without any gains.
 The Heavenly Stairs, no matter how many steps one climbs, one would still have some benefits.
 Even those who were just watching had seen a marvelous show, which had satisfied their craving.